ItsyPetkov/PortfolioProject3/README.md

 # PortfolioProject - Excel procedure pipeline

 This is a project aiming to develop a pipeline of data pre-processing and analysis within Excel.
+It consists of two different dataset and thus two different dashboards are created (one is begginer-friendly and the other demonstrates more advanced concepts)

 Topics that are covered in this exploration include: